 One of the most-argued parts of the wedding planning process is the guest list.
 Each guest who gets that golden ticket (i.e. wedding invite!) is carefully considered.
 You both want a range of friends and family who mean a lot to you in attendance.
+And of course, each person that is invited, adds to the wedding budget.
 So – what do you do when your friends assume they’re invited to your wedding… and they are NOT!

 When friends assume they are invited to your wedding… and they’re not

 I know many brides have a lot of anxiety about being unable to invite certain people.
-I mean, you care about your friends, and your friend’s feelings!
+You care about your friends, and your friend’s feelings!
 So of course you don’t want people to be hurt that they’ve missed out on coming along.
 So imagine the horror of the situation Miss J was in recently:

 “I’ve just being talking to a sort-of-work-friend who was like ‘where’s my wedding invite, haha’… I’m horrified, she’s not invited… she’s even talking about having a plus 1!
 What on earth do I do?!